-The three mining camps shared the National post office and school house and Consumer’s hospital and amusement hall.
+The three mining camps shared the National post office and schoolhouse and Consumer’s hospital and amusement hall.
 Each camp had its own store and well.
 Blockhouses were built in 1930 for mine officials.
 The company homes and large apartment houses were the only dwellings with indoor plumbing.

-In the early 1930s, the three camps formed a medical association which was administered by a committee comprised of company and union personnel.
+In the early 1930s, the three camps formed a medical association that was administered by a committee comprised of company and union personnel.
 The association charged $1.50 per month for a man with a family and $1 per month for a single man.
 These charges were automatically taken out of the miners’ wages to pay for the company doctor, nurse, medical bills, office expenses, and medicine.
 Surgical items were usually extra.

 The National Coal Company discontinued its operations in July 1938 but by the end of the year, was sold under foreclosure.

 In early 1940, the tipple, machinery, railroad, and anything else of value was sold to the highest bidder.
 Though mining operations were continued once again by the new owner of the property, they were short-lived and the town soon died permanently.

 As active mining continues in the area, there is little left of these three old mining camps, though a few foundations and crumbling buildings can still be spied along Gordon Creek.